oritwoen/omnichron/README.md

   - `limit`: Maximum number of results to return
   - `cache`: Enable/disable caching for this request
   - `ttl`: Cache TTL in milliseconds for this request
+  - `concurrency`: Maximum number of concurrent requests
+  - `batchSize`: Number of items to process in a single batch
+  - `timeout`: Request timeout in milliseconds
+  - `retries`: Number of retry attempts for failed requests

 ### getPages(domain, options?)